CPA Exemptions for Moderate Income Seniors and Low Income Households -

-Second, at least one owner of the property must be 60 years of age or older as of January 1, 2016.
-Birth certificate to show proof of age is required for first-time filers.
+Second, at least one owner of the property must be 60 years of age or older as of January 1, 2017.
+Birth certificate to show proof of age is required for first-time filers only.

 Third, you must apply each year to the Board of Assessors for this exemption.
-If you are granted the exemption this year, you must
+Fourth, the

-apply again next year.
-Fourth, the applicant's annual gross calendar year 2015 household income must not exceed the following limits:
+applicant's annual gross calendar year 2016 household income must not exceed the following limits:

 Household size / Income Limit